anthonybruno/dev-config/README.md

 ### Commitlint

-**What it does:** Enforces conventional commit messages for clarity and consistency.
+Enforces conventional commit messages for clarity and consistency.

 **Features:**